hackpres/RecognizingRegex/README.md

     `\xhhhh` Matches the UTF-16 code-unit with the value hhhh (four hexadecimal digits).
     `\u{hhhh}` or `\u{hhhhh}` (Only when the u flag is set) Matches the character with the Unicode value U+hhhh or U+hhhhh (hexadecimal digits).

+* Examples include:

+    `.` will match every character in "javascript".
+    `\w` will match every character except the "/" in "javascript/19".
+    `\W` will match only the "/" in "javascript/19".
+    `\s` will match only the " " in "javascript 19".
+    `\S` will match every character except the " " in "javascript 19".

 ### The OR Operator

     `|` The OR Operator matches the expression before or after itself

+* Examples include:

+    `z|r` will match the "r" in "javascript 19".
+    `9|r` will match both the "r" and the "9" in "javascript 19".

 ### Flags